Environmental Impact Statement Filing Guidance

 Requirements for transmittal of EISs

-- Use of e-NEPA for electronic filing of EISs does not change any of the requirements for distribution of EISs to other federal agencies for review, including EPA Regional Offices, or the general public.
+- Use of e-NEPA for electronic filing of EISs does not change any of the requirements for transmittal of EISs to other federal agencies for review, including EPA Regional Offices, or the general public.

 - If EPA receives an EIS for official filing and transmittal of that EIS is not complete, EPA will not publish a Notice of Availability in the Federal Register until assurances have been given that the transmittal process is complete.
-Completion of an EIS distribution is verified through e-NEPA electronic filing system.
+Completion of an EIS transmittal is verified through e-NEPA electronic filing system.

 - If EPA discovers that a filed EIS has not been transmitted, EPA will issue a notice with the weekly Notices of Availability retracting the EIS from public review of the EIS until the transmittal process is completed.
 Once the agency has fulfilled the requirements of 40 CFR 1506.10, and has completed the transmittal process, EPA will re-establish the filing date and the minimum time period, and will publish this information in the next Notice of Availability.

-EPA regional offices generally require at least one paper copy of an EIS.
-See NEPA regional contacts for sending paper copies for regional review.
+EPA regional offices require a transmittal of an EIS.
+See NEPA regional contacts for sending a transmittal of an EIS for regional review.

 Requirements for publication of EISs appear in 40 CFR 1502.20.

 Inquiries pertaining to EIS filing can be made to Julie Roemele (firstname.lastname@example.org), (202) 564-5632.

-The steps to follow when a federal agency is adopting an EIS, or when an EIS is withdrawn, delayed, or when extending or reopening a public comment period
+The steps to follow when a federal agency is adopting an EIS, or when an EIS is withdrawn, delayed, or when extending or reopening a public comment or review period

 Adopting an EIS

 EPA must be notified when a federal agency adopts an EIS in order to commence the appropriate comment or review period.
-If a federal agency chooses to adopt an EIS written by another agency, and it was not a cooperating agency in the preparation of the original EIS, the EIS must be recirculated and filed with EPA.
+If a federal agency chooses to adopt an EIS written by another agency, and it was not a cooperating agency in the preparation of the original EIS, the EIS must be republished and filed with EPA.
 In turn, EPA will publish a Notice of Availability in the Federal Register announcing that the document will have an appropriate comment or review period.